Colorado, Mexico, Guatemala, and the South-West

 People who are interested in creating a meaningful and affordable good life full of adventure and freedom.
 We won't fly you to Costa Rica to zip line through the rain forest, but we will take long bus rides with the locals, eat the same food and navigate the same puddles, and then put our packs and sleeping bags down where the day ends feeling like we are part of it.

-Former students report that the second semester is where the most transformational learning happens.
-A full year gives us the time to make best friends, to move through the superficial, acknowledge the challenges, find the inspiration, and become who we want to be.
-A full year also allows us to know a place in depth, to make it home, and to find a way to meaningfully contribute.
+Former students report that the second semester is where the most transformational learning happens and the best friends are made.
+It's when we move through the superficial, acknowledge the challenges, find the inspiration, and become who we want to be while contributing meaningfully to the group.

 Our personalized approach results in a sense of family and profound personal growth.
 We believe in choice.
 We push the limits with adventure while maintaining a strong record of safety.
 Our participants find community, connection and a second home in Paonia, and they grow a sense of belonging and connection the the larger world.

 “My time with the High Desert Center was one of the most pivotal and inspiring experiences that I have ever had.
 I was in constant awe of the community I had been lucky enough to fall into the loving arms of, the epic places in which we adventured, and the new things that I learned daily.
 The High Desert Center bestows the gifts of deep compassion and curiosity upon their students.
 I’m left with their gifts of compassion and curiosity, relationships that will last me a lifetime, and an adventure that will be difficult to forget.”